 I was able to gather a lot of information, research, for the historical’s I’m outlining.
 The old ‘Jailhouse’, no more than a square building with a single, large cell and the General Store (built in 1790) gave me a unique visual of those buildings and the inside, that will aid my muse when it comes time to write.

 I was only able to take a handful of pictures (I forgot to charge my camera battery), something I regret now, as I missed photos of the horse-powered machinery.
 The cotton gin held our attention for a while, as did the other folk crafting.

 This gentleman was scraping hides clean.
 I watched him for a while, imagining the things people would have used those same hides for 100 years ago.

 Of course, I can’t possible go without giving you a look of myself, in all my period finery.
 Another one of the dresses I made due to a hobby that keeps me from my keyboard more than it should.
 When I get quite online, you can bet I’m slouched over my sewing machine, trying to create a new dress and probably cursing a blue streak that it isn’t working the first time I try.

-To see more of my dresses, visit my Hobby Page at my website!
+To see more of my dresses, visit my Hobby Page on Pinterest!